marian-code/wikipedia-music-tags/code_changelog.md

 # Change Log

+### 9.3.2020
+- search & replace controls are almost finished color higlighting is working up to 80% of times

+### 8.3.2020
+- implemented QStyledDelegate to control search & replace highlight colors

+### 7.3.2020
+- started implementing search and replace function, search is complete.
+  Replace shouild be working by highlighting and moving to next/previous is broken for now.
+For now respective classes and functions are scattered around the code, this shold be consolidated upon completion.

+### 28.2.2020
+- implemented loading coverart from disk to editor

+### 23.2.2020
+- added logs with caller traces to action class to hunt down, bug with double display of gender prompt

+### 20.2.2020
+- bugfix when there were more songs than files the remaining song would be ignored by parser and because of that table fields in GUI would not exist and this would throw exceptions whenever table cell was clicked

+### 6.2.2020
+- fixed bug, save all would save only selected tracks if some of the track were actually selected.
+If none was selected it worked normal

+### 12.1.2020
+- caught bug when flac artist were not split

+### 11.1.2020
+- got rid of yaml dependency, replaced with json for saving album data and configparser for saving configuration *.ini files
+- fixed bug in flac tags reading, only first value of coverart bytes was fetched
+- added multi threaded switch to GUI
+- enhanced composer extraction from brackets in track name

+### 10.1.2020
+- implemented some itertools and operator functions to shorten codebase
+- new more reliable wiki page guessing in difficult scenarios

+### 5.1.2020
+- some minor code cleanup, remove normalize_caseless from fuzzywuzzy functions, as they cast to lowercase by default
+- handle when we end up on artist page instead of album page

 ### 24.12.2019 - 0.6a0
 - drag&drop is implemented and working
 - fixed bug  when NLTK import would delay start of the whole app